bedrocklinux/bedrocklinux-userland/DESIGN.md

 Options:
   <none>          which stratum provides this process
-  -b, --bin       which stratum provides a given executable in $PATH -f, --filepath  which stratum provides a given file path -p, --pid       which stratum provides a given PID -x, --xwindow   which stratum provides a given X11 window (requires xprop) -h, --help      print this message
+  -b, --bin       which stratum provides a given executable in $PATH -f, --file      which stratum provides a given file path -p, --pid       which stratum provides a given PID -x, --xwindow   which stratum provides a given X11 window (requires xprop) -h, --help      print this message